I Would Be A Happier Person If I Never Got Married — 'It's Terrible To Say, But True'

 Without realizing it at the time, those legal documents entangled my life with a man who was just about to spiral into the true depths of human suffering — a near-fatal drug addiction — and I was along for the ride.

-But because he was my husband and the father of my child, I slipped into denial and enabling and all of the comfy co-dependent trappings I didn't know were inside me.
-I lived through hell.
-Absolute hell.
+But because he was my husband and the father of my child, I slipped into denial and enabling, and all of the comfy co-dependent trappings I didn't know were inside me.
+Things are much better now, now that we're both in recovery.

 Advertisement